 - “32gb apple iphone 7s unlocked”

 - “red taekwondo rebreakable practice board for kids”

 - “large brown macrame flower pot hangers”

-To ensure your listings appear in relevant shopper searches, include the following types of keywords in your listing titles, then set them as eBay identifiers in the Publish view:
+To ensure that your listings appear in relevant shopper searches, include the following types of keywords in your listing titles, then set them as eBay identifiers:

 - Brand (“Nike,” “Apple”)

 - Color (“red,” “rainbow,” “holographic”)

 - Size (“women’s size 10,” “extra wide,” “35" inseam”)